raganwald/braythwayt.com/_posts/2017-05-24-resiliency.md

 ### the finalé

 I had another feature that involved being able to cancel certain types of long-running operations.
-You know, like when you accidentally start copying the contents of your entire hard drive to a folder on your network server.
+You know, like when we accidentally start copying the contents of your entire hard drive to a folder on our network server.

 There was some code that put up a dialog box with a cancel button, and as befits the "hack" status, the cancel button closed the dialog, and I had some code that canceled the operation when it detected that the dialogue was dismissed.
 This was a mistake!
 It worked like a charm in my testing, but what I didn't know was that there was all sorts of JavaScript asynchronicity involved in the route from mouse click to button press to dialogue close to the code observing the dialogue box's status, to cancelling the concurrent task.